NEC to Install More than 20MW of Municipal Energy Storage Projects in New England

 Programs save ratepayer's money, reduce greenhouse gas emissions and provide energy resiliency

-NEC Energy Solutions (NEC ES), today announced six additional energy storage projects of more than 20 MW at municipal power plants throughout New England including Madison, Maine, and Ashburnham, Templeton, Wakefield, Middleton and Taunton, Massachusetts.
+TOKYO, Aug 21, 2019 - (JCN Newswire) - NEC Corporation announced today that NEC Energy Solutions (NEC ES), a wholly-owned subsidiary, has been awarded six additional energy storage projects of more than 20 MW at municipal power plants throughout New England including Madison, Maine, and Ashburnham, Templeton, Wakefield, Middleton and Taunton, Massachusetts.
 The new projects follow the model of the Sterling Municipal Light Department installed two years ago that has saved ratepayers more than $1 million on their utility bills.
 These energy storage systems reduce costs for transmission and capacity charges, which directly benefit the ratepayers.
-In Sterling, NEC's GSSGrid Storage Solution also provides resiliency for the community in the event of an outage from severe weather and other causes.
+In Sterling, NEC's GSS Grid Storage Solution also provides resiliency for the community in the event of an outage from severe weather and other causes.

 NEC's most recently contracted project with the Taunton Municipal Lighting Plant (3 MW/6 MWh) will be one of the largest in New England to date.
 TMLP plans to operate the GSS Grid Storage Solution from their Cleary-Flood Generating Station, where system conditions are monitored 24/7.
 Through reducing transmission and capacity costs during peak demand times, the project will provide savings to TMLP ratepayers for years to come.